2IT-Utvikling-2024-2025/Jorgen_SkoleOppgaver24-25/README.md

-This a place i do things that interest me. (orrr school has me do git, u choose)
+This is a place i learn coding, do not expect any perfect code.